p--q/TCU/README.md

 2018-1-26 version 1.0.3 Fixed a bug.
 Resolved an issue that wcompare() does not suppress output of services not in IDL.

+2018-2-2 version 1.0.5 Fixed a serious bug.
+Output property not via service.

 ## Tools

 This repository is Eclipse's PyDev project.